The Cool Effect of Blue Oriental Rugs

 Amy Wax said it best: "The colors and design of a home should be a reflection of the people who live inside."

 This color speaks to emotional depth.
 When you decorate with blue rugs, you are adding layers of beauty and meaning that go beyond the jeweled tones.
 This color opens up the imagination to visions of waves, endless skies, and blue mountaintops.

 The good news is, blue rugs go with almost every single design theme.
 Read on to see how to incorporate various shades of blue rugs into your home.
 Then choose your own blue rug from RugKnots.

 This is a no-brainer.
 Coastal themes bring in seashells, waves, and all the various shades of sky and sea.
 How can you not use blue in coastal themes?

-Want a rug like the one shared by Grace Cottage above?
 Check out this trendy printed rug, below retail price:

 Scandinavian decor is full of bright whites and minimalism.
 According to The Contemporist, "Because the winters are so long and dark, Scandinavian interiors are typically painted white to help keep spaces bright.
 When colors are used they’re kept soft and understated to keep the entire space feeling cohesive, uniform, and bright."

 Placing a blue rug - the color of the sky - is a natural component of Scandinavian decor.
 Blue rugs are very minimalist, open up the room, and add to the "chill" effect of all the whites and greys.